ikim025/ucr-cs100/textbook/map/README.md

 we then output the element associated with the key ```"fahrenheit"```.

 ## Maps with function pointers

-Let's picture a nightmare scenario
+Let's picture a nightmare scenario.
 Suppose that your evil professor assigns you the task of replicating the ```ls``` terminal program.
 ```ls``` has a **lot** of optional flags, some of them doing exactly the same thing (ex. ```-a``` and ```--all```).